tradingview/saveload_backend/README.md

 ## How to start

+We have a description of two different ways of starting a development server:
+- With a Python Local Installation
+- With a Docker environment

+Be free to choose that which satisfies your necessities.

 ### Python Local Instalation

 1. Install Python 3.x and Pip.
 Use virtual environment if your host has older python version and it cant be upgraded.